Who Needs to File a Connecticut State Return?

 - you had a federal alternative minimum tax liability, or

-- $24,000 and you will file as Married Filing Jointly (each spouse/child must have a SSN or ITIN in order to file under this category).
+- $24,050 and you will file as Married Filing Jointly (each spouse/child must have a SSN or ITIN to file under this category).

 Federal income tax treaty provisions are not recognized for CT state income tax purposes.
 Any treaty income reported on your federal 1040NR or 1040NR-EZ must be added to your federal Adjusted Gross Income (AGI) on your CT-1040 (calculations are done on CT Schedule 1, line 38, write in tax treaty wages, then go to line 2 of CT-1040).
 For complete information, refer to Special Instructions for Nonresident Aliens of the CT Income Tax Instructions.

-3. Determining Your CT Tax Residency Status and Forms
+Determining Your CT Tax Residency Status and Completing the Forms

 In any calendar year, you could have a different status for (1) immigration, (2) federal income tax purposes, and (3) state income tax purposes.
 For information about “nonresident” vs. “resident” for CT income tax purposes, refer to the CT Income Tax Instructions.

-- Resident Forms - Complete Form CT-1040 if you lived in CT for more than 183 days during 2016.
-If you have filed in CT the previous tax year, you will be eligible to Webfile.
+- If you a CT Resident for tax purposes, complete Form CT-1040 if you lived in CT for more than 183 days during 2019.
+If you have filed in CT the previous tax year, you will be eligible to use the Taxpayer Service Center (TSC-IND).

-- Nonresident or Part-Year Resident Forms - Complete CT-1040NR/PY; this form is usually used by people who have lived and/or worked in multiple states or resided in CT for less than 183 days in that calendar year.
+- If you are a CT Nonresident or Part-Year Resident for tax purposes, complete CT-1040NR/PY; this form is most often used by individuals who have lived and/or worked in multiple states or resided in CT for less than 183 days in that calendar year.

 If you do not have a social security and have not received your ITIN by April 15, you can file your return without the ITIN by attaching a copy of the federal Form W-7.
 The CT Department of Revenue Services (DRS) will contact you upon receipt of your return.
 DRS will hold your return until you receive your ITIN and forward the information to them.
 If you fail to submit the information requested, the processing of your return will be delayed.
 Please refer to the CT Department of Revenue Services for more information on this topic.